 (b) notify you and the other parties in writing at least 28 days before the hearing.

 (3) An application for default judgment under this Part does not need to be supported by an affidavit unless a hearing is listed under subrule (2) or rule 22.
-In that case a supporting affidavit must be lodged at least 14 days before the hearing.
+In that case a supporting affidavit must be lodged and served at least 14 days before the hearing.

+[Rule 18 amended in Gazette 3 Jun 2008 p.
+2142.]

 19. If the claim against you is for claim to recover possession of personal property

 Unless rule 21 applies, or the claim is a consumer/trader claim, a Registrar may give default judgment for a claim to recover possession of personal property.